KishanVyas308/MU-Faculty-Review-Extension/README.md

 Filling out faculty and warden feedback is repetitive and time-consuming.
 This Chrome extension automates the process, instantly selecting all rating stars and making feedback submission effortless.

+Note: The University has changed the way of tacking review so this version is not working for the new one.

 ## ✨ Features
 ✅ One-click rating selection
 ✅ Saves time & effort ⏳